A simple question, was the British Infantry more effective with the 51mm lightweight infantry mortar than it is now, without it?

 British Army infantry was left only with 40mm Underslung Grenade Launchers (UGL) for organic indirect fire.
 A contract was also let to Istec Services for a number of UGL fire control systems.
 These were called the Rapid Acquisition Aiming Module, developed by Safran Vectronix and Wilcox Industries., show below on an SA80-A2

 These still remain in service but it is not known how widely they are used, recent media output from the MoD would indicate not very often.
-No medium velocity 40mm grenades have been introduced for extending the range beyond 300m, and smoke and illuminations natures provide only limited range and burn time.
+No medium velocity 40mm grenades have been introduced for extending the range beyond 300m, and smoke and illumination natures provide only limited range and burn time.

 Framing a discussion on Lightweight Infantry Mortars